-ZSJ: Professor Kaida, what does innovation mean to you?
+ZSJ: To begin, what does innovation mean to you?
 Is it technology, visionary ideas, a business model?
 An experience?

-TK: To me personally, it is none of them.
-To begin with, the term “innovation” doesn’t even exist in the Japanese language.
+TK: To me personally, it is none of those things.
+The term “innovation” doesn’t even exist in the Japanese language.
 Many people think that there is no need for it.
 Great masterminds like Kisho Kurokawa and Hayao Miyazaki would never have called what they did “innovation” or “creativity.”
-They went about their daily routine and their passion resonated in the hearts of a few people.
+They went about their daily routine, and their passion resonated in the hearts of a few people.
 Where others saw deviation from the normal, these first followers read instead a story that expanded into the future.
-Their contagious passion and imagination attracted more followers and the “story” was then marked as “innovation.”
+Their contagious passion and imagination attracted more followers, and the “story” was then marked as “innovation.”

 ZSJ: Do the Toyota hybrids share the same pattern?
 When developing the Prius, for example, did you know you were working on a breakthrough?

-We owe the breakthrough to our fans in California, however.
-Thanks to them, it was our hybrid that made it to market success—out of so many brilliant idea s out there.
+We owe the breakthrough to our fans in California.
+Thanks to them, it was our hybrid that made it to market success, out of so many brilliant idea s out there.

 TK: An organization’s nature is “to promote order and routine” (T. Levitt).
-Every once in a while, however, there comes a moment when people in that organization will want to listen to a new voice.
-When a story told at such a point resonates with the listener, it will be heard and attended to.
+Every once in a while, however, there comes a moment when people in the organization will want to listen to a new voice.
 To go back to our case with the hybrids, the time and place were right.
-Our perseverance paid off and corporate sponsors caught on the idea.
+Our perseverance paid off, and corporate sponsors caught on to the idea.
 Influential fans read our story and found in it exactly what they were looking for.